X Close

 • A publisher may find your thesis and offer to publish it as a book – saving you the time to look for one.

-• It is unlikely that all the content in your thesis will be published in book or article format.
-For instance, your methodology chapter will be read more widely and this is the chapter that is not likely to be published fully in a book unless the basis for the thesis is a new methodology.
+• It is not likely that all the content in your thesis will be published in book or article format.
+For instance, your methodology chapter will be read more widely, and this is the chapter that is not likely to be published fully in a book unless the basis for the thesis is a new methodology.

 • Future employers, co-authors and your network can have evidence of the quality of your research.

-• The law will protect against misuse of your intellectual property.
+• The law will protect against misuse of your intellectual property, and the University will ensure that any misappropriation is actioned.

-• You will adhere to the UCL Publications Policy which favours open access.
+• You will be adhering to the UCL Publications Policy which favours open access.
 See: https://www.ucl.ac.uk/library/open-access/ucl-publications-policy-2012

-• Your work will be plagiarised – but this is a risk associated with all online content.
+• Your work may be plagiarised – but this is a risk for all online content.

-• Your work will be sold on Amazon or eBay without your knowledge – but again, this is a risk with all online content.
+• Your work may be sold on Amazon without your knowledge – and again, this is a risk with all online content.

 • You will get harassed by predatory publishers to publish with them.
-Be careful!
+Use your information literacy skills and investigate the publisher before agreeing to publish with them.

-• You won’t get known for the great researcher you are if your work remains hidden!
+• You won’t get recognisition as the great researcher you are if your work stays hidden!

-As you can see from the list there are more advantages to making your thesis open access than disadvantages.
-Given the rate at which scholarship is produced and available on the internet, you may want to re-consider an embargo if you are thinking of one – or at least a lengthy embargo.
-UCL is committed to open access and we have the first open-access university press here in the UK – see UCL Press
+As you can see from the list, there are more advantages to making your thesis openly available than there are disadvantages.
+Given the rate at which scholarship is produced and available on the internet, you may want to re-consider an embargo – at least a lengthy embargo.
+Fundamentally, UCL is committed to open access, and we have the first open-access university press here in the UK – see UCL Press.
+Once your thesis and the form are uploaded and available on UCL’s research repository, UCL Discovery, it is considered to be published.
+Double congratulations, as you have now contributed new knowledge and, it is available for the rest of the world to read!

 A new IOE LibGuide for doctoral students